ministryofjustice/data-engineering-support-rota/README.md

 ## Usage
 To work with this repo, first setup Python (this module has been tested with 3.8.
 The use of a virtual envionment of some sort is also recommended) and git-crypt.
 You'll ned to add your GPG key to the repo to decrypt it, details about how to do so can be found [here](.git-crypt/README.md).

-WARNING:
-:warning: Don't use this script on a calendar that is used for anything other than a support rota.
-The script will delete any events in the calendar before creating new ones, so you don't have to worry about creating duplicate events. :warning:
+WARNING :warning: Don't use this script on a calendar that is used for anything other than a support rota.
+The script will delete any events in the calendar before creating new ones, so you don't have to worry about creating duplicate events. :warning: WARNING

 - Start by updating `settings.py` where you'll find three dictionaries:
     - Google Calendar API connection settings.